Walter Rosenblum Explained

 Rosenblum was born on October 1, 1919, in New York City.

-Rosenblum was a member of the New York Photo League where he was mentored by Paul Strand and Lewis Hine.[3]
+Rosenblum was a member of the New York Photo League where he was mentored by Paul Strand.[3]
 He became president of the League in 1941.[4]
 He taught photography at Brooklyn College for 40 years.

 From 1952 to 1976, he spent summers in Norfolk, CT, as a professor at the Yale Summer School of Music and Art, where he taught photography.

-His wife was photographic historian Naomi Rosenblum.
-They had two daughters, Lisa and documentary filmmaker Nina.[5]
+His wife was groundbreaking photographic historian Naomi Rosenblum, author of THE WORLD HISTORY OF PHOTOGRAPHY and A HISTORY OF WOMEN PHOTOGRAPHERS (Abbeville Press).
+They had two daughters, Lisa, a telecommunications executive and documentary producer/director Nina.[5]

 Rosenblum died January 23, 2006.[6]